Project-nab/discovery-service/README.md

 Base on problem statement, we will pick three user story will be finished in this sprint.

 * Story 1: As a user, I want to filter all product base on category, brand, colour, price range.
-* Story 2: As a user, I want to search all product base on name, brand
-* Story 3: As a user, I want to add product to shoping cart and place an order.
+* Story 2: As a user, I want to add product to shoping cart and place an order.
 (This sprint we just only support payment by cash)

 With that three user story, we breakdown to detail task have to finished in the first sprint of a project.

 * Story 1: As a user, I want to filter all product base on category, brand, colour, price range

   * Task 1: Implement backend API to filter product base on criteria
-  * Task 2: Implement frontend allow user can filter product base on category: brand, colour, price range.
-And show the result backend return.

-* Story 2: As a user, I want to search all product base on name, brand

-  * Task 1: Implement API search all product base on keywork: product's name, product's brand.
-  * Task 2: Implement frontend allow user can type keywork in search bar, and show result when backend return.

-* Story 3: As a user, I want to add product to shopping cart and place an order, and make payment by cash.
+* Story 2: As a user, I want to add product to shopping cart and place an order, and make payment by cash.

   * Task 1: Implement API to add a product to shopping cart.
   * Task 2: Implement API to place an order.
     * Task 2.1: Implement API to update product quantity when customer place an order or cancel an order
-  * Task 3: Implement frontend allow user add a product to shopping cart.
-  * Task 4: Implement frontend allow user place an order.

 ## Technical stacks
 We will user Java (version 8) with Spring boot, Spring cloud framework to build backend system for this web page.
 Web application will be designed following microservice

-For Frontend we use AngularJS, it's the one of the most javascript framework use to develop web application

 ## Microservice design